kalpajyotisaikia/Sharpy/deploy_package/DEPLOYMENT_GUIDE.md

    - Make it public or private (your choice)
    - Don't initialize with README since we have files

-2. **Download project files from Replit:**
+2. **Download project files:**
-   - In Replit, go to the file explorer
+   - Go to your development environment file explorer
-   - Click the three dots menu and select "Download as zip"
+   - Download all project files as a zip archive
    - Extract the zip file on your computer

 3. **Upload to GitHub:**